cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 In order for your app to be able to use the service, you must `bind` it.
 Use the cf commands to bind the service instance to your application.

-#### Checking Your Work
+### Checking Your Work

 There are many ways to check and see what services are bound to an app.
-One way to to re-run `cf services`.
+One way is to re-run `cf services`.

 ### How does it work?